razzfox/dotfiles/readme.md

  - make a script that puts my name (and name of script, auto editing) on the top of all my dotfiles, and school files. (copies to /tmp for safety, readable by no other user). maybe use ascii art.
  - prevent clear screen when ssh ends
- - consider set -u (unbound variable) and set -x (print all commands)
+ - consider set -u (unbound variable) and set -x (print all commands) for testing scripts
+ - Is this still needed in hosts.linux? # nscd --invalidate=hosts || true

 ACHTUNG!
 ----